-impact given this distribution provides a 7 to 34 percent increase over the current distribution depending on the correlation between treatments.
-As a result, personalized medicine that improves the ability of patients to identify the oral treatments with the highest impact can improve the average health impact of these patients by up to 14 percent or 14,300 QALYs.
+health impact given this distribution provides am 18 percent increase over the current distribution.
+As a result, personalized medicine that improves the ability of patients to identify the oral treatments with the highest impact can improve the average health impact of these patients by 17,700 QALYs.